Machine-learning approach to finite-size effects in systems with strongly interacting fermions: Learning the Unitary Gas

 So far, we have only validated this effect against a single arbitrary pair being removed.
 To solidify this, we will generalize this procedure to multiple other pairs.
 For a fixed $F$, the datasets have three parameters: the linear fit form, the removed pair, and the balance parameter $t$.
 To measure the variation in predictions due to the different fits $s$, we take the difference between the maximum and minimum predictions for a network trained with a given pair $\mathcal{N}$ removed,

 where $\xi_f(\mathcal{N}, t)$ is an energy prediction, $t\in[-1, 1]$, and $f\in\{\text{individual}, \text{overall}, \text{average}\}$ is the fit form used.

 Unfortunately, this would require a large number of networks to be trained.
-To simplify this, we turn to Fig.~\ref{fig:t-dependence} to make the approximate claim that the largest values occur at $t=-1$, and the smallest occur at $t=1$.
-This spread can then be approximated as
+To simplify this, we turn to Fig. 2 to construct a surrogate function which is easier to evaluate, but still captures the spread.
+Since the energy predictions tend to increase steadily from $t=1$ to $t=-1$ we evaluate only at these anchor points, which loosely captures half of the total spread, now defined as:

 This only requires 6 networks to be trained per removed pair and is shown in Fig.~\ref{fig:t-dependence}.

 To estimate the spread associated with a given particle number (instead of a pair), one of the particle numbers in the pair is fixed to $N$.
 Then, the spread is averaged over a set of values for the other particle numbers $N^*$,